RockLib/RockLib.Logging/docs/BasicConfig.md

  ```

  Lets take a look at the 2 config keys above in a bit more detail
  * Rock.ApplicationId.Current - This is used to set the current application ID for the backend logger, this should be unique for each app.
-Use 200001 if you do not not have an Id
+Use 200001 until you have your own app id to work with.
  * Rock.Environment.Current - This will default to Dev is nothing is provided.
 Valid options are Dev, Test, Beta, Prod